alibaba/ChatLearn/docs/en/chatlearn.md

 ![PAI-ChatLearn 66B 175B](../images/gpt-perf-66-175.png)

+Note: The current performance benchmarks are based on GPT series models.

-# Roadmap
+## Roadmap

 The upcoming features for ChatLearn include:
 - [ ] Support for more models
+- [ ] Support for efficient inference engines such as vLLM
 - [ ] Integration with DeepSpeed as a training backend
 - [ ] Automatic parallel strategy tuning
-- [ ] Support for efficient inference engines like vLLM
 - [ ] Support for more RL algorithms

 <br><br>